Faujull/Tic-Tac-Toe/README.md

-# Tic-Tac-Toe
-🎮 A simple 2-player Tic Tac Toe game in C++ with a clean terminal interface, win/draw detection, and custom player names.
+# 🎮 Tic Tac Toe (C++ Terminal Game)

+Welcome to a fun and simple **Tic Tac Toe** game built using C++.
+This is a classic two-player game that you can play right in your terminal with your friends!

+---

+## ✨ Features

+- 🧑‍🤝‍🧑 Two-player mode (Player X and Player O)
+- 🖊️ Custom player names
+- ✅ Win and draw detection
+- 🧼 Clean board display in terminal

+---

+## 📸 Preview